Best Medical Billing & Coding Schools | Online Options 2024

 1. Minnesota State Community and Technical College

-A state leader in preparing students for future careers, Minnesota State Community and Technical College boasts a 77% job placement rate for recent graduates.
+A state leader in preparing students for future careers, Minnesota State Community and Technical College boasts a very high job placement rate for recent graduates.
 Nearly half of the school's students transfer out into a four-year school, though most end up graduating from Minnesota State.
 M State's medical coding and insurance diploma requires 50 credits to complete and qualifies students for the Certified Professional Coder and Certified Professional Biller exams.
 Also, all online students can access in-state tuition, making this an affordable option.

 2. Keiser University

 Keiser University prides itself on educating work-ready graduates and focuses on programs that lead to high-employment careers.
 The medical administrative billing and coding associate degree prepares students for various careers within medical billing and coding and leads to licensure in any state.
 Despite being offered entirely online, the program gives students hands-on experience through online resources.
+The program at Keiser also stands out from the rest because the medical billing and coding program is also offered in Spanish.

 3. Northwest Technical College